Malaysia Airlines Flight 370 disappearance theories

-9M-MRO, the Boeing 777 pictured in October 2013, 5 months before the disappearance.
+9M-MRO, the Boeing 777 involved in the incident, pictured in October 2013, 5 months before its disappearance.

 Malaysia Airlines Flight 370 disappeared on 8 March 2014, after departing from Kuala Lumpur for Beijing, with 227 passengers and 12 crew members on board.
 Najib Razak, Malaysia's prime minister at the time, stated that the aircraft's flight ended somewhere in the Indian Ocean, but no further explanation was given.
 Despite searches finding debris which almost certainly originated from the crash, official announcements were questioned by many critics.
 As such, several theories about the disappearance were proposed.
 Some of these were described as conspiracy theories.

 Background

 According to Rob Brotherton, a psychology lecturer at Goldsmiths, University of London, whenever there is a lack of conclusive information following headline-grabbing events, conspiracy theorists rush to fill the factual vacuum that is created.

 Victims' relatives questioned the veracity of the Malaysian government's statements about the fate of the aircraft.
 They organized a protest at the Malaysian embassy in Beijing, aiming to force the Malaysian government to reveal any withheld information about Flight 370's whereabouts.

 According to Barbara Demick of the Los Angeles Times, critics of the Malaysian government's statements also found support in the Joint Agency Coordination Centre's announcement on 29 May 2014 that the plane was not in the search area authorities had been combing since April 2014.
 Other factors involve the lack of a distress signal from the plane.

 Searches discovered debris and fragments in 2015, which likely originated from the crash.